Why Do You Need a Denver Worker's Compensation Lawyer?

 Contact a Denver Workers' Compensation Attorney for a Free Consultation

 Workers’ compensation benefits should pay the full cost of your medical bills with no co-pays.
 If you are forced to miss work due to your work injuries, workers’ compensation will pay a portion of your wages.
 If you were permanently or temporarily disabled, workers’ compensation will pay disability benefits as well.
 These benefits may cover full disability if you are unable to work, or partial disability if your injury forces you to switch to a job where you earn less.

 Unfortunately, employers don’t always pay benefits as required or approve claims in good faith.
 You deserve to receive the full amount of workers’ compensation coverage owed to you after an injury.
-If your employer is not treating you fairly, it is wise to consult a Denver workers’ compensation lawyer.
+If your employer is not treating you fairly, it is wise to consult a workers’ compensation attorney.

-At Levine Law, our attorneys will help you with every aspect of workers’ compensation claims after you have suffered an injury.
-Our attorneys will help you every step of the way, from making sure you comply with deadlines to proving your injury occurred at work to appealing a denial of benefits.
-Give us a call today at (303) 333-8000 to learn more about how our Denver workers’ compensation lawyers can help make sure you are cared for and covered after you get hurt on the job.
+At Levine Law, our Denver workers’ compensation attorneys will help you with every aspect of your workers’ comp claim after you have suffered an injury.
+We will help you every step of the way, from making sure you comply with deadlines to proving your injury occurred at work to appealing a denial of benefits.
+Give us a call today at 303-333-8000 or contact us online to learn more about how our law firm can help make sure you are cared for and covered after you get hurt on the job.